timyboy12345/Rating.js/readme.md

 # Rating.js
 With this package, you will be able to add a star-based (or anything icon you wish) rating system to your site.
 It's easy to understand, and fully customizable.

+## Examples
+To see some examples, head over to [the Rating.js github pages](https://timyboy12345.github.io/Rating.js/)

 ## Using this package
 The rating.js file is very easy to use, and can run with just a few lines of code.
 For examples, you can look in the `examples`  folder.